 - Share your job post on relevant job boards.

 - Get creative and brainstorm about where your ideal candidates hang out on the internet and post there!
 Maybe Reddit?
 GitHub?
 Any Slack or Discord communities?

 - For more tips on how to reach candidates have a look at this Guide to Attracting Talent.

-So applications have started to come rolling in.
-Great!
-It's time to decide which candidates you'll move forward with.
+When the applications start rolling in, it's time to decide which candidates you'll move forward with.
 Take the time to go through each application and see how well they match up with what you're looking for as you've documented at the beginning of your hiring process.
-Be sure to try and avoid bias as much as possible in this step.
-To find out how to go about this have a look at the four types of hiring bias and how to avoid them.
+Be sure to avoid hiring bias as much as possible in this step.

 Challenge yourself to take a critical look at the candidates you're enthusiastic about.
 How diverse is this group?
 Do you have a lot in common with them?
 Are there candidates you're not sure about that you could give the benefit of the doubt to anyway?